Yellow sticker (defect notice)

 Your vehicle will be inspected for all defects, not just for the defects shown on the defect notice.

-Depending on the extent and nature of any outstanding defects a new work order may be issued from the time the vehicle is presented.
+Depending on the extent and nature of any outstanding defects a new work order may be issued from the time the vehicle is presented for inspection.

 Refer to Get my vehicle inspected or moved to find out more.